 The interannual ENSO, the interdecadal PDO, and the interrelationship between the two are prominent in the second and third MCA modes.
-Together, these Pacific Ocean processes together explain nearly 48% of the squared covariance.
+Together, these Pacific Ocean processes explain nearly 48% of the squared covariance.
 The S2 pattern (Figure 2) identifies strong loadings in the tropical Pacific related to the ENSO phenomenon.
 The time evolution of this pattern shows extremes in El Niño and La Niña years.
-The third MCA mode (Figure 2, S3) relates to the interdecadal PDO signature with strong positive loadings in the North Pacific.
+The third MCA modes (Figure 2, S3) relates to the interdecadal PDO signature with strong positive loadings in the North Pacific.
 This pattern also contains a weaker component of the interannual ENSO cycle.
 The time series associated with this mode reflects the climate shift in the North Pacific corresponding to the 1976-1977 regime change.

 In order to understand teleconnectivity between these modes of winter SST variability and the following summer PDSI values over Canada, spatial correlation patterns of PDSI are formed by correlating SST time series with the grid point values of the PDSI.
 The resulting PDSI pattern (Figure 3, C1) with the first MCA mode shows a deficit in the PDSI in an area stretching from the southern Canadian Prairies to central Quebec.
-Thus,
+Thus, long-term warming of the southern oceans and cooling in the North Atlantic lead to summer moisture deficits in the southern Canadian Prairies.